Featured Comment:

 - Once boiling, turn the heat down to simmer and add the drained beef offal, drained burdock root, 250 g green cabbage and 150 g firm tofu.
 Simmer until the burdock root and cabbage are slightly softened.

-- Sprinkle 100 g garlic chive(s), 1-2 dried red chili pepper, 1 tbsp garlic chips and 1 tsp toasted sesame seeds over the surface.
+- Sprinkle 100 g garlic chive(s), 1-2 dried red chili pepper, 1 tbsp garlic chips and 1 tsp toasted white sesame seeds over the surface.
 Mix and simmer for a few minutes to allow the flavors to be absorbed into the broth.

 - Divide 2 tsp ground sesame seeds between each serving bowl.